 - 5.6.1.
 Full time employees working a 19 day four week period will be entitled to one paid rostered day off after every 19 days worked. - 5.6.2.
 A rostered day off may be deferred by mutual agreement subject to business and customer service requirements. - 5.6.3.
 Deferred RDOs are to be banked and recorded in the CWT payroll system. - 5.6.4.
-A maximum of three RDOs can be banked at any given time.
+Municipal Salaried Officers may bank a maximum of four (4) RDOs at any given time.
+RDOs in excess of this number must be taken as they arise. - 5.6.5.
+Nurses may bank a maximum of five (5) RDOs at any given time.
 RDOs in excess of this number must be taken as they arise.